Police Dog Service with my Police Service Dogs – It was a specialist policing role for 6 years from April 1976 to May 1982

-During my service both my dog and I were validated to the Dog handler Course Training Standard Field Level capability annually.
+During my service, both my dog and I were validated for the Dog Handler Course Training Standard Field Level capability annually.

-The responsibilities of police services dogs include locating lost or missing persons; tracking criminals; searching for narcotics, explosives, illicit alcohol, crime scene evidence and lost property; VIP protection; crowd control, in conjunction with tactical troop; hostage situations; avalanche search and rescue; and police/community relations.
+The responsibilities of police services dogs include locating lost or missing persons; tracking criminals; searching for narcotics, explosives, illicit alcohol, crime scene evidence, and lost property; VIP protection; crowd control, in conjunction with tactical troops; hostage situations; avalanche search and rescue; and police/community relations.
 It was a fantastic part of my policing career and you can for more information, please visit www.rcmpgrc.gc.ca.

-The experiences as a Police dog handler were exciting, rewarding and at times very challenging.
+My experiences as a Police dog handler were exciting, rewarding, and at times very challenging.

 PDS Training – Innisfail Alberta